ROOFTOP PRAYER & BLESS TEAMS

 Like Jesus, prayer is at the very center of our life as individuals, households and missional communities following Jesus.
 At all times, in all places, we seek to live our lives in God’s presence.

 Our corporate rhythms of prayer deepen our root system both individually and as a family.
-We have a prayer room space on the second floor of our building that is consecrated for people to enjoy time with God.
+We have a prayer room space on the main floor of Plexpod Westport Commons that is consecrated for people to enjoy time with God.

 Here is a poetic prayer that captures the heart of how and why we pray, written by one of our Navah leaders.